okcoders/curriculum/Module-1/Day-4/README.md

 Create the Footer

 -   The links in the navigation don't have to lead anywhere.
 For now just make them blank
--   The icons in the connect section can be found using a font library (font-awesome is a great resource for this)
+-   The icons in the connect section can be found using a icon library (font-awesome is a great resource for this)

 ### Step 4